This vegan sweet potato soup is easy to make and the perfect cozy meal. It is healthy, super flavorful and will keep you full and satisfied!

 - I left out the nutritional yeast since I am not a huge fan of it.

 - I also, sautéed with just a small drizzle of olive oil and used broth to cook the onions until they caramelized a little.
+Use all broth for oil free.

 - I used fresh spinach and it turned out great.